LafeLabs/thing/scrolls/praxis.md

 quickstart guide: install in pi, buy domain, install on domain, make sign to domain, point domain to terminal, post scroll, map, feed, symbol on terminal, share.
 Rewrite from scratch using the specs.
 Work on code in a coffee shop cooperative, fork, improve, replicate from scratch.
 And repeat.

+evaluate size of space of domains based on physical places, information theory of domains which deliberately are not property--we can always find them cheap

 custom laser cut shapes

 custom printed icons: print on bottle caps, print in clay, make jewelry, wearables